 We’ve asked for protection from local officials.
 We’ve petitioned, called, lobbied, rallied, and marched.
 But our voices have not yet been heard.

 Oil trains travel in close proximity to Baltimore homes, schools, churches, and major economic hubs like the Inner Harbor.

-Now, it’s time for the Baltimore City Council and Mayor to take action and study the health and safety impact these trains put on communities by passing Ordinance 16-0621.
+Now, it’s time for the Baltimore City Council and Mayor to take action and study the health and safety impact these trains put on communities.